chbh-opensource/mri-on-bear-edu/docs/workshop3/diffusion-mri-analysis.md

 5. Each participant’s aligned FA map is then projected back onto the skeleton prior to statistical analysis
 6. Hypothesis testing (voxelwise statistics)

-To save time, some of the pre-processing stages including generating FA maps (tensor fitting), preparing data for analysis, registration of FA maps and skeletonization have been run for you and all outputs are included in the `data` folder you have copied at the start of this workshop.
+To save time, <b>some of the pre-processing stages including generating FA maps (tensor fitting), preparing data for analysis, registration of FA maps and skeletonization have been run for you</b> and all outputs are included in the `data` folder you have copied at the start of this workshop.

 <h2><div align="center"><b>Tract-Based Spatial Statistics analysis pipeline</b></div></h2>